yugasun/site/content/learn/quick-start.md

 The Serverless Framework has built-in command to assist with these operational insights.

-To check numbers around function invocations, errors, and more, use the `sls insights` command:
+To check numbers around function invocations, errors, and more, use the `sls metrics` command:

 ```bash
 $ sls metrics